Bifocal / Multifocal Contact Lenses

 The process for getting multifocal contact lenses is more comprehensive compared to monovision contact lenses.
 Either type of contact lens material will require a thorough contact lens fitting and assessment.

-Let Eye Braces Clinic help you to get the perfect multifocal contact lenses for your vision correction needs!
+Let Eye Braces Clinic help you get the perfect multifocal contact lenses for your vision needs!

 We consider every factor to ensure that you receive the right contact lenses to suit your multiple vision problems, such as: